 Venomous Snakes in Iowa

 There are four different venomous snakes in Iowa.
 The most common is the timber rattlesnake.
-In western Iowa, youโll want to be more on the lookout for prairie rattlesnakes, which are more common along the Missouri river.
-Copperheads are listed as a venomous snake in Iowa, but their range only slightly extends into Missouri in the southernmost counties along the Mississippi river.
+In western Iowa, you’ll want to be more on the lookout for prairie rattlesnakes, which are more common along the Missouri River.
+Copperheads are listed as a venomous snake in Iowa, but their range only slightly extends into Missouri in the southernmost counties along the Mississippi River.

 Timber Rattlesnake